secbysteph/Threat-Hunt/README.md

 | project TimeGenerated, DeviceName, FileName, ProcessCommandLine, FirstSwitch
 | order by TimeGenerated asc
 ```

-### Why This Matters

-Execution policy bypasses are common in:

-- Initial access

-- Script-based payload delivery

-- Living-off-the-land tradecraft

-- Reducing PowerShell’s built-in security friction

-- Identifying the first CLI parameter used allows analysts to:

-- Anchor the attack timeline

-- Validate the method of execution

-- Confirm that the script was intentionally allowed to circumvent security controls

-This flag represents the initial foothold in the attack sequence.
 ### Flag Answer
 <img width="680" height="299" alt="Image" src="https://github.com/user-attachments/assets/88a95314-0394-49f4-9823-368839e68c34" />